 Dani Plumb completed her Master of Arts in Sociology and Equity Studies in Education at the University of Toronto.
 After graduation, she moved to Taiwan to teach English prior to beginning her career in marketing.
-Today, she operates a video production and photography company with her husband and is the Video Coordinator for Quark Expeditions.
+Today, she operates a video production and photography company with her husband and is the Video Content Specialist for Quark Expeditions.

 This summer, I got to travel to a place I never imagined I would actually go by journeying to the geographic North Pole, the one place where everything else on the planet is south.
 I was there to help manage Quark’s virtual reality video project.
 Almost immediately, I fell in love with the ship, one of the world’s most powerful nuclear icebreakers, 50 Years of Victory.